 Have Fun with Baby Bedding

-The right bedding can help tie any baby room theme together.
-Try a floral or animal print, or opt for bold complementary colors like orange for blue or purple with yellow.
-Have a lot of color in the nursery already?
-Neutral bedding can bring the whole look together!
+The right bedding can help tie any baby room theme or color scheme together.
+Try a floral or animal print or buy bold complementary colors like orange and blue or purple and yellow.
+Have a lot of color in your nursery decor already?
+Neutral bedding can bring your nursery decor ideas together!

 Find a Colorful Mobile

-Complete the look of your baby’s crib with a mobile!
+Complete your baby room decor by adding a mobile to your crib.
 Mobiles give babies something to look at to help with their visual development—and there are tons of mobiles to choose from!
-Choose a soft plush one that plays music or make your own baby mobile using pompoms.
+Select a soft plush one, an option that plays music, or make your own baby mobile using pom-poms, ribbons, paper cutouts, and other craft supplies.

 Get Creative with Shelving

 Utilizing wall space for additional baby room storage is a great option if you don’t want to take up precious floor space.
-Try adding multi-level shelving by the changing table to store diapers and wipes.
-Or add floating shelves by the crib to store blankets and toys.
+Shelves can elevate a nursery’s aesthetic if you add colorful decor to them or use them to display items like books and toys.
+They also serve a functional purpose when storing spare blankets and clothing.

 Include Cute Baskets for Storage

 Storage baskets are both a functional and decorative addition to any baby room.
-Place some wicker baskets on a shelf above the changing table to store diapers and wipes, or place some canvas totes in a closet to keep socks and blankets in one convenient place.
+Place some wicker baskets on the shelf above the changing table for diapers and wipes, put canvas totes on closet shelves to keep socks and blankets in one convenient place, or use colorful bins to store toys.

 Add a Decorative Rug

 Not only is adding a rug to the nursery a great way to incorporate color, pattern, and personality, but it’s also good for reducing noise!
-Place a rug near the crib to muffle the sound of footsteps when checking on your sleeping baby.
+Keep a rug near the crib to muffle the sound of footsteps when checking on your sleeping baby.
+Rugs can also help with childhood development by providing a soft, comfortable place for your baby to crawl.

 Pick Window Treatments

 Natural light in a nursery is good for opening up the space, but you don’t want too much light waking your sleeping infant!
-To help limit how much light gets into the room, make sure to have blackout curtains available for nap time.
-You can even use nursery curtains as way to add a pop of color or fun a print into the room!
+To help limit how much light gets into the room, make sure you have blackout curtains available for nap time.
+Consider options that add a pop of color or a fun print to the room, and make sure to choose blinds without pull cords to help baby proof your nursery.

 Install a Little Library

 It’s never too early to start reading to your baby.
-Create a little library in the corner of the room with a bookcase or floating shelves where you can store your baby’s favorite books—and you can set your nursery chair up right next to the library for easy story time!
+Create a little library in the corner of the room with a bookcase or floating shelves where you can decoratively store your baby’s favorite books.
+You can even set your nursery chair up next to the library for easy storytime!
+Having a little library can be a permanent fixture in the room as your child grows older.

-Need to make room for baby at home?
+Need to make room for a new baby in your home?
 Extra Space Storage has convenient self storage facilities throughout the U.S. that can help with your transition.
 Find a storage unit near you!